g302ge/esl/README.md

 Here is a simple clearfy FS manual and introduce some confused concepts in FS not only Channel lifecycle and more.

 TODO:

+## TODO List

+1. When Inbound disconnected and how to recover the inbound connection state?
+2. If sendmsg could recover the session
+3. Wrap the fsctl commands in this package
+4. Total callcenter example single node no cluster